 Botany of Goldenrod

-In addition to being the name of a wildflower, "goldenrod" is also the name of a color, defined as "a strong to vivid yellow."
-You need search no further for the defining characteristic of this plant, whose flower stalks bristle with numerous, small flowers of a vivid yellow or gold.
-The flowers of S. canadensis occur in tufts, and the overall plant can grow as high as 10 feet tall (but it is more common for it to stay about half that height).
-Although there are many types of goldenrod flowers, this perennial is, generally speaking, a tall, slim plant (4 to 5 feet on average) topped off with fluffy, golden flower spikes.
+In addition to being the name of a wildflower, "goldenrod" is also the name of a color, describing a yellow similar to the plant's flowers.
+The flowers of S. canadensis occur in tufts, and the overall plant can grow as high as 10 feet tall, but it commonly reaches only about half that height.
+Although there are many types of goldenrod flowers, this perennial is, generally speaking, a tall, slim plant topped off with fluffy, golden flower spikes.
 Thus the most likely origin of the common name: golden (for the flower color) + rod (a reference to the spindly shape of this wildflower).

-A warning about growing this weed is that it is an aggressive spreader that may take over an area and form a monoculture (that is, no other plants will be able to compete with it).
+True to its reputation as a weed, goldenrod is an aggressive spreader that may take over an area and form a monoculture (that is, no other plants will be able to compete with it).
 This wildflower may thus be considered an invasive plant outside its native range.
-The plants spread not only by reseeding, but also via underground rhizomes, which is a potent combination that helps account for their being invasive.
+The plants spread not only by reseeding but also via underground rhizomes, which is a potent combination that helps account for their being invasive.

 To keep goldenrod flowers from reseeding, cut off the flower heads before seeds develop.
 Since goldenrod plants have stiff stems, it is easy to use them in flower arrangements.